 Be aware of using too many holograms

-    Each step allows up to 8 holograms to assist users.
-These holograms could be

-    arrows, icons, hands in various poses or models of equipment.
-They could

-    also be animations to explain more complex portions of a step.
-If you need

-    more holograms than what is available for a single step, you likely are

-    trying to do too much.
-Spreading that task across multiple steps will fix

-    this issue.
+Each step allows you to use up to 8 unique holograms to assist users.
+These holograms could be arrows, icons, hands in various poses or models of equipment.
+They could also be animations to explain more complex portions of a step.
+Additionally, you can import your own holograms for use.
+If you need more holograms than what is available for a single step (8), you likely are trying to do too much.
+Spreading that task across multiple steps will fix this issue.

-    Keeping these best practices in mind will help you create useful guides and

-    leverage the detailed knowledge of your SME.
-If you’d like to learn about

-    guides, in general visit Dynamics 365 Guides.
+Keeping these best practices in mind will help you create useful guides and leverage the detailed knowledge of your SME.
+If you’d like to learn about guides, in general visit Dynamics 365 Guides.

 SphereGen offers consulting services with Hololens applications like Dynamics 365: Guides or custom software development for your XR needs.

 SphereGen is a unique solutions provider that specializes in cloud-based applications, Intelligent Automation, and Extended Reality (AR/VR/MR).
 We offer full-stack custom application development to help customers employ innovative technology to solve business problems.

 Learn more about what we do in XR: https://www.spheregen.com/extended-reality